 Teaching Carbon Neutral Design: Twenty Unique Perspectives

-There are hundreds of architecture programs across higher education institutions in North America; however, only a small percentage of them place an emphasis on pedagogy related to educating future graduates to combat the climate crisis through carbon neutral design.
-In an effort to increase the adoption of building decarbonization content into curricula across the continent, Robin Puttock crafted this book to highlight the many existing diverse and innovative methodologies, each detailed in a chapter written by an international award-winning professor in this field.
-She will speak about the process and the outcomes of this effort to date.
+In an effort to increase the adoption of building decarbonization content into curricula across the continent, Robin Puttock crafted Teaching Carbon Neutral Design in North America to highlight the many existing diverse and innovative methodologies, each detailed in a chapter written by an international award-winning professor in this field.

 Architectural Epidemiology: Exploring Health Impacts of Building Decarbonization Through Experimental Exposure Pathways